-This new community heritage project explores the impact of WW1 and gaining the right to vote on the lives of Birmingham’s people.
+This new community heritage project explores the impact of gaining the right to vote and WW1 on the lives of Birmingham’s people.

-In December 2018, The People’s Heritage Co-operative were awarded £36,100 by the Heritage Lottery Fund to explore the impact of WW1 and the extension of the franchise on Birmingham’s politics.
+In December 2018, The People’s Heritage Co-operative were awarded £36,100 by the National Lottery Heritage Fund to explore the impact of WW1 and the extension of the franchise on Birmingham’s politics.
 We are sharing our findings and explorations over on our Represent website.

 Over the course of 18 months, the People’s Heritage Co-operative will work with two community organisations in Birmingham to find out more about how the city’s people responded to the tumultuous events of the period following WW1.
 The project will culminate in a touring exhibition.